 Every set-valued mapping in a nonlinearity set reduces to an ordinary single-valued mapping.
-By Corollaries \ref{interior2} and \ref{sensiti3}, $\Psi(v)$ and $\Phi(u)$ together form a pair of reversible single-valued mappings, e.g., see Example \ref{patex2}.
+By Corollaries \ref{interior2} and \ref{sensiti3}, $\Psi(v)$ and $\Phi(u)$ together form a pair of reversible single-valued mappings (for example, see Example \ref{patex2}).

-It should be noted that our definition of the nonlinearity set is different from that given by Mohammad-Nezhad and Terlaky \cite{MT20}.
+It should be noted that our definition of the nonlinearity set differs from that given by Mohammad-Nezhad and Terlaky \cite{MT20}.
 In our definition, a nonlinearity set can not contain a transition point; however, in \cite{MT20}, a nonlinearity set could contain a transition point.
-For instance, if $u_1=u_2$ in Example \ref{patex2}, then the origin belongs to the nonlinearity interval, see \cite[Example 3.1]{MT20}.
-Recently, Hauenstein et al. \cite{Hau19} went on analyze the continuity of the optimal set mapping and showed that continuity may fail on a nonlinearity interval under the old defnition.
-This does not contradict Theorem \ref{sensiti3}.
+For example, if $u_1=u_2$ in Example \ref{patex2}, then the origin belongs to the nonlinearity interval \cite[Example 3.1]{MT20}.
+Recently, Hauenstein et al. \cite{Hau19} analyzed the continuity of optimal set mapping and showed that continuity may fail on a nonlinearity interval under the old definition.
+This result does not contradict Theorem \ref{sensiti3}.

 A direct consequence of Theorem \ref{sensiti3} is as follows.

 \cor Let $\mathcal{U}$ and $\mathcal{V}$ be invariancy sets of $\varTheta_D$ and $\varTheta_P$, respectively.